johanneslumpe/react-fela/README.md

 ## Helper HoCs
 I have found that there are some recurring patterns on how to actually render your selectors and keyframes.
 To simplify those, this package provides two HoCs ([Higher-order Components](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750#.njbld18x8)).
+> They only help to write clean and readable code.
+You do not have to use them nor do they ship any new feature you could not accomplish without.

 ### `bindPropsToFela(mapper)`
 **Function?\<mapper>**